urbien/tradle/README.md

 Examples of future Tradenet applications
 ========================================

-* mutual CRM - record my intercations with companies, like insurance providers, wireless operators, landlords, home repair, etc. Today we call them and they take notes, notes we never see.
+- **mutual CRM** - record my intercations with companies, like insurance providers, wireless operators, landlords, home repair, etc. Today we call them and they take notes, notes we never see.
 Notes they may deny they took next time we call.
 Tell me you were not infuriated by this at least once in your life.
-* supply chain management, order management, logistics.
+- **supply chain management, order management, logistics**.
 This field requires multiple partners to be "on the same page", no go when each has its own internal system.
-* personal and business accounting, based on [tripple entry accounting](http://bitcoinmagazine.com/9969/triple-entry-bookkeeping-bitcoin/)
+- **personal and business accounting**, based on [tripple entry accounting](http://bitcoinmagazine.com/9969/triple-entry-bookkeeping-bitcoin/)
-* smart contracts: The biggest excitement in the bitcoin world is centered around the notion of programmability of money, with the key concepts being smart contracts and smart properties, initially published by [Nick Szabo in 1994](http://szabo.best.vwh.net/smart.contracts.html).
+- **smart contracts**: The biggest excitement in the bitcoin world is centered around the notion of programmability of money, with the key concepts being smart contracts and smart properties, initially published by [Nick Szabo in 1994](http://szabo.best.vwh.net/smart.contracts.html).
 A highly hyped new blockchain Ethereum even has a built-in ability to execute smart contracts, contracts that have funds associated with them, arbitrary code and state.
 Ethereum's limitation though is that its contracts cannot access data from the outside world.
 Algorithmic trading is a form of a smart contract that uses outside data called market indicators to make financial decisions.
-* algorithmic trading.
+- **algorithmic trading**.
 In the past decade most capital markets became fully electronic (the new bitcoin markets were born electronic from the get go).
 This opened the doors to an algorithmic trading revolution.
 Top Wall Street firms trade 100% algorithmically, yet individuals and smaller firms are largely behind.
 Trading hours are 24/7 in currency and the emerged crypto-currency markets.
 The amount of assets traded is skyrocketing, with the introduction of hundreds of alt-currencies and emergence of [appcoins](http://startupboy.com/2014/03/09/the-bitcoin-model-for-crowdfunding/).
 Without algorithmic trading, human traders will not be able to compete.
-* energy usage and trade based on smart thermostats, solar panels and other renewable sources
+- **energy usage and trade** based on smart thermostats, solar panels and other renewable sources
-* share-a-ride and other resource sharing schemes, especially with [dynamic pricing](http://www.technologyreview.com/review/529961/in-praise-of-efficient-price-gouging/)
+- **share-a-ride and other resource sharing schemes**, especially with [dynamic pricing](http://www.technologyreview.com/review/529961/in-praise-of-efficient-price-gouging/)

 Future areas:

-* securitization of everything, [rent out your backyard for farming](http://www.farmandranchliving.com/2007/DJ07/feature06.asp), [your roof for panels](http://collabfinder.com/project/238/sollardollar-is-a-crowdfunding-platform-for-solar), etc.
+- **securitization of everything**, [rent out your backyard for farming](http://www.farmandranchliving.com/2007/DJ07/feature06.asp), [your roof for panels](http://collabfinder.com/project/238/sollardollar-is-a-crowdfunding-platform-for-solar), etc.
-* discovering e-commerce opportunities - auto-comparative shopping
+- **discovering e-commerce opportunities** - auto-comparative shopping
-* e-commerce syndication (after market integration into e-commerce site)
+- **e-commerce syndication** (after market integration into e-commerce site)
-* automatic auctions: between cars and garages
+- **IoT**: automatic auctions between cars and garages, etc.

 Problem space